CumulusNetworks/docs/content/cumulus-netq-42/Manage-Configuration/Manage-Events-and-Notifications/Monitor-System-Events.md

 You can view system and TCA events by their severity on a given device with the NetQ UI and the NetQ CLI using the:

 - Events list: view events of all severities at on time or by one severity filtered by device
-- Events|Info card: view events with info, error, and warning severities filtered by device
 - Switch card: view all events with critical severity on the given device
 - `netq <hostname> show events level` command